TIP Group: History

-In 1993, TIP was acquired by GE Capital.
-With GE Capital, TIP expanded its European network and began expanding.
-In 2007, TIP expanded its offer by introducing services like maintenance and repair services as well as telematics.
-In October 2013, TIP was acquired by HNA Group, a Chinese conglomerate.
 In 2016, TIP Trailer Services Group acquired Train Trailer Rental Ltd, a Canadian provider of trailer rentals, leasing and storage.
 In that same year TIP acquired Dutch rental and leasing company Twan Heetkamp Trailers (THT), which had a fleet of around 3,000 trailers operating across Europe.

 In 2018, HNA Group sold its European TIP subsidiary to I Squared Capital for a sum of around €1 billion.
 In August 2018, I Squared Capital (ISQ) acquired 100 percent interest in TIP.